andgordio/mockupless/docs/Courses/IntroToProgramming/Data/variables.md

   isUserLoggedIn: true
 }
 ```
-* It's common to write names in [camel case](https://en.wikipedia.org/wiki/Camel_case)
+* It's common to write names in [camel case](https://en.wikipedia.org/wiki/Camel_case).
-* Variables are stored in `data: { }` section of vue code
+* Variables are stored in `data: { }` section of vue code.
-* Variables should be separated with a coma and a new line
+* Variables should be separated with a coma and a new line.

 ## Primitive data types